coderamen666/srd-v3.5-md/spells/magic-overview.md

 notation that describes the magical forces involved in the spell.
 The writer uses the same system no matter what her native language or culture.
 However, each character uses the system in her own way.
-Another person's magical writing remains incomprehensible to even the most powerful wizard until she takes time to study and decipher it.
+Another person’s magical writing remains incomprehensible to even the most powerful wizard until she takes time to study and decipher it.

-To decipher an arcane magical writing (such as a single spell in written form in another's spellbook or on a scroll), a character must make a Spellcraft check (DC 20 + the spell's level).
+To decipher an arcane magical writing (such as a single spell in written form in another’s spellbook or on a scroll), a character must make a Spellcraft check (DC 20 + the spell’s level).
 If the skill check fails, the character cannot attempt to read that particular spell again until the next day.
 A *read magic* spell automatically deciphers a magical writing without a skill check.
 If the person who created the magical